Ice hockey in the United States: Stanley Cup

 The Stanley Cup is the oldest trophy in North American sports.
 Lord Stanley of Preston was appointed by Queen Victoria to be the Governor General of Canada on June 11, 1888.
 While governor, Ice hockey was still just forming in Canada.
 He first got to see the game of hockey played at Montreal's 1889 Winter Carnival.
 During the carnival he watched the Montreal Victorias play the Montreal Hockey Club.
 Since then he and his family became very involved in the game of ice hockey.
 His two sons, Arthur and Algernon, convinced their father to donate a trophy that would be considered to be a visible sign of the ice hockey championship.
 This trophy was a silver bowl inlaid with gold.
 The trophy was first presented in 1893 and was called the Dominion Hockey Challenge Cup.
-The name of the trophy was later changed to the famous name, The Stanley Cup.
+The name of the trophy was later changed to the famous name, the Stanley Cup.

 In 1914 the Portland Rosebuds, an American-based team, joined the Pacific Coast Hockey Association.
 After that, the trustees of the Stanley Cup made a statement that the Stanley Cup was no longer for the best team in Canada, but now the best team in the whole world.
 The Rosebuds became the first American team to compete in the Stanley Cup Finals two years later.
 In the year 1917, the team Seattle Metropolitans was the first American team to win the Stanley Cup.
 Once that season was over, the National Hockey Association was changed into the NHL or the National Hockey League.

 Minor leagues

-Minor league professional hockey leagues in the U.S. include the American Hockey League and the ECHL.
-Additionally, nine U.S.-based teams compete in the three member leagues of the Canadian Hockey League.

-USA Hockey is the official governing body for amateur hockey in the U.S. The United States Hockey Hall of Fame is located in Eveleth, Minnesota.
+Minor league professional hockey leagues in the US include the American Hockey League and the ECHL.
+USA Hockey is the official governing body for amateur hockey in the US The United States Hockey Hall of Fame is located in Eveleth, Minnesota.

 Ice hockey structure

 The United States ice hockey structure includes elements from traditional American scholastic high school and college athletics, affiliated and independent minor leagues, and the unique "Major Junior" leagues.
-The hierarchy of the ice hockey league system forms a pyramid with a large number of regional minor and development leagues making up the base of the pyramid and a linear progression through the professional minor leagues leading to the Nation Hockey League at the top of the pyramid.
+The hierarchy of the ice hockey league system forms a pyramid with a large number of regional minor and development leagues making up the base of the pyramid and a linear progression through the professional minor leagues leading to the National Hockey League at the top of the pyramid.